 Get ready to enjoy more fun more often on the slopes.
 There is no denying Tūroa has the most fun.

-All ticketing will be online.
+All ticketing is offered online.
 There will be a very limited opportunity to purchase on-site but there will be no cash on the mountain this year.
 Any payments will be card only in all of our outlets.

-Lifts operations this 2020 winter season on Tūroa will be limited.
-Due to the time lost through lockdown, alongside the inability to bring in overseas expertise to work on some of our lifts, this means we will not be able to open every lift this season.
+Lifts operations this 2020 winter season on Tūroa have been limited.
+Due to the time lost through lockdown, alongside the inability to bring in overseas expertise to work on some of our lifts, this means we could not open every lift this season.
 Our focus has been on offering top to bottom skiing at both ski areas, with a beginner offer focused at Whakapapa’s Happy Valley.

 - High Noon